 What is considered a liquid for airport security?

-The 311 liquid rule is pretty clear I think.
+I think the 311 liquid rule is pretty clear.

-Now what is, and what is not, considered to be a liquid is rather less straightforward so I will try to give as full a description as possible and then answer some of the most often asked questions.
+Now, what is and is not considered a liquid is rather less straightforward, so I will try to give as complete a description as possible and then answer some of the most often-asked questions.

-The easy answer is that almost anything that isn’t actually solid is considered to be a liquid such as liquids, gels and aerosols.
+The easy answer is that almost anything that isn’t solid is considered a liquid, such as liquids, gels, and aerosols.

 - Aerosols – such as deodorant, body sprays etc

 - Gels – shaving gel, gel lip balm